 The first results from analysis of this treasure trove are now online at the IOP blog.

-Check out the post for their findings on the effects of taking part in I’m a Scientist, including:
+Check out the post for their full findings on the effects of taking part in I’m a Scientist, including:

 - positive changes in word choice to describe scientists